hkskoglund/antusbnode/README.md

 ##usbport

-By default getfit will use the first available ant device it found during scanning of the usb ports, i.e port 0 is used unless.
-All channels are reset.
+By default the first available ant device found during scanning is used.
+All channels are reset/terminated  on the device.

 Use usb port 1
 ```